 Paralegals spend most of their time performing research, attending court proceedings with their employers, communicating vital information with their employers’ clients, and much more.
 To become a paralegal, a person does not necessarily have to go through any type of special training; however, to make oneself more employable, it is best to take part in some type of paralegal certification program.
 Paralegals tend to make good money, averaging more than $30,000 a year.

 Pre-law professionals are individuals who are currently or planning to pursue a Juris Doctor degree.
 They commonly work in legal and court environments assisting lawyers with a variety of tasks, such as organizing files, drafting documents, and performing legal research.
 They help prepare for cases by looking into the facts and evidence and composing reports to prepare for trials.

-Pre-law professionals commonly purse majors that are adapted for law degrees.
+Pre-law professionals commonly pursue majors that are adapted for law degrees.
 Examples of popular majors include philosophy, political science, and history.
-Many individuals specialize their pre-law studies by taking classes in management or business.
+Many individuals specialize in their pre-law studies by taking classes in management or business.
 To enter law school, professionals must develop a solid understanding of the human institutions and aspects the law handles.
-They also need a know-how of the history of political, social, and economic entities.
+They also need the know-how of the history of political, social, and economic entities.

 In general, pre-law professionals earn an average salary of $41,000, but actual wages will fluctuate with specific location, position, and employer.